byappy28/byappy28/README.md

 # 👋 Hi, I'm Brandon Yap Jun Jie

-I'm a passionate and detail-oriented Computer Science undergraduate at the University of London, graduating in 2025 with First Class Honors.
-I specialize in machine learning, deep learning, and cloud-based applications.
+I'm a passionate and detail-oriented Computer Science undergraduate at the University of London, graduating in October 2025..
 My goal is to build impactful, interpretable AI solutions for real-world problems.

 ---
 ## 🎓 Education